asavinov/bistro/README.md

 This new result table can be now used for computing amount precisely as we described above because it has the necessary attributes copied from the two source tables.
 Let us again compare this solution with the problem formulation.
 Do we really need a new table?
 No. Our goal is to have a possibility to access attributes from the second `Products` table (while computing a new attribute in the first table).
 Hence it again can be viewed as a workaround where a new set is produced just because there is no possibility not to produce it.

-A principled solution to this problem is a data model which uses column operations for data processing so that a link can be defined as a new column in an existing table.
+A principled solution to this problem is a data model which uses column operations for data processing so that a link can be defined as a new column in an existing table [3].

 ## Aggregating data